pomdtr/deno-oak-pomdtr/README.md

 # REST API

-A template of REST API app using Oak framework
+A template of Sunbeam Extension app using Oak framework and Deno Deploy

 Start the server with the command: